Laminations of a graph on a pair of pants: Special loops around a puncture

 \subsection{A collection of special loops around a puncture}

 We start by an elementary observation, which we will be using several times.
-Let $G$ be a connected planar graph and $\tilde{G}$ be a subgraph of $G$.
-One defines the distance function $d_{\tilde{G}}$ on the set of the connected components of $\S^2 \setminus \tilde{G}$ in exactly the same way as the distance $d_G$ was defined on the faces of $G$.
-Note that the connected components of $\S^2 \setminus \tilde{G}$ do not have to be topological disks, they may be disks with multiple punctures or even the whole sphere is $\tilde{G}$ is empty.
-Then we have the following result, the proof of which is easy and omitted.
+Let $G$ be a connected planar graph and $\tilde{G}$ be a subgraph of $G$ (not necessarily an induced subgraph of $G$).
+One defines the distance function $d_{\tilde{G}}$ on the set of connected components of $\S^2 \setminus \tilde{G}$ in exactly the same way as the distance $d_G$ was defined on the faces of $G$.
+Note that the connected components of $\S^2 \setminus \tilde{G}$ do not have to be topological disks, they may be disks with multiple punctures or even the whole sphere if $\tilde{G}$ is empty.
+Then we have the following result.

 \begin{lemma} Let $G$ be a connected planar graph and $\tilde{G}$ be a subgraph of $G$.
 Let $F$ and $F'$ be two faces of $G$ and let $\tilde{F}$ and $\tilde{F'}$ be the two connected components of $\S^2 \setminus \tilde{G}$ containing respectively $F$ and $F'$.
 Then $d_{\tilde{G}}(\tilde{F},\tilde{F'}) \leq d_G(F,F')$. \end{lemma}